trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 provided in the `TriBITS Overview`_ document which contains the big picture and provides a high-level road map to what TriBITS provides.
 This particular document, however, describes the details on how to use the TriBITS system to create a CMake build system for a set of compiled software packages.
+Also described are an extended set of tools and processes to create a complete software development, testing, and deployment environment consistent with modern agile software development best practices.

-TriBITS is a fairly extensive framework that is build on CMake/CTest/CPack/CDash which in of itself is a very extensive system of software and tools.
-The most important thing to remember is that software project that use TriBITS are really just CMake projects.
-TriBITS makes no attent to hide that either from the TriBITS project developers or from the users that need to configure and build the software.
-Therefore, to make effective usage of TriBITS, one must learn the basics of CMake.
-In particular, CMake is a Turning complete programming lanauge with local and global variables (with strange scoping rules), macros, functions, targets, commands, and other features.
-One needs to understand how to define and use variables, macros, functions in CMake.
+TriBITS is a fairly extensive framework that is built on top of the open-source CMake/CTest/CPack/CDash system (which in itself is a very extensive system of software and tools).
+The most important thing to remember is that a software project that use TriBITS are really just a CMake project.
+TriBITS makes no attempt to hide that fact either from the TriBITS project developers or from the users that need to configure and build the software.
+Therefore, to make effective usage of TriBITS, one must learn the basics of CMake (both as a developer and as a user).
+In particular, CMake is a Turning-complete programming language with local and global variables (with strange scoping rules), macros, functions, targets, commands, and other features.
+One needs to understand how to define and use variables, macros, and functions in CMake.
 One needs to know how to debug CMakeLists.txt files and CMake code in general (i.e. using ``MESSAGE()`` print statements).
 One needs to understand how CMake defines and uses targets for various qualities like libraries, executables, etc.  Without this basic understanding of CMake, one will have trouble resolving problems when they might occur.

 The remainder of this documented is structured as follows.
 First, there is some additional `Background`_ material provided.
-Then, a detailed specification of `TriBITS Project Structure`_ is given.
+Then, a detailed specification of `TriBITS Project Structure`_ is given which lists and defines all of the files that a TriBITS project contains and how they are processed.
 This is followed up by short descriptions of `Example TriBITS Projects`_ that are provided with the TriBITS source tree that are used throughout this document.
-The topic of `Package Dependencies and Enable/Disable Logic`_ is then discussed.
+The topic of `Package Dependencies and Enable/Disable Logic`_ is then discussed which is the backbone of the TriBITS system.
 An overview of the foundations for `TriBITS Automated Testing`_ is then given.
-The topic of TriBITS `Multi-Repository Support`_ is examined next.
-`Development Workflows`_ using TriBITS is then explored.
+The topic of TriBITS `Multi-Repository Support`_ is examined next.  `Development Workflows`_ using TriBITS is then explored.
 This is followed by a set of detailed `Howtos`_.
 Later some `Additional Topics`_ are presented that don't fit well into other sections.
 Then the main bulk of the detailed reference material for TriBITS is given in the section `TriBITS Detailed Reference Documentation`_.
-Finally, several bits of information is provided in the `Appendix`_.
+Finally, several bits of information are provided in the `Appendix`_.

 Background
 ==========

-Before diving into the details about TriBITS in the following sections, first some background is in order.
-First, a discussion of `TriBITS Developer and User Roles`_ for TriBITS is provided to help the reader identify their own roles and to help guide the reader to the appropriate documentation.
-Then, section `CMake Language Overview and Gotchas`_ tries to orient readers with little to no CMake knowledge or experience on where to start and provide some warnings about non-obvious CMake behavior that often trip up new users of TriBITS.
+Before diving into the details about TriBITS in the following sections, first some more background is in order.
+First, a discussion of `TriBITS Developer and User Roles`_ is provided to help the reader identify their own role(s) and to help guide the reader to the appropriate documentation (which may or may not primarily be in this document).
+Then, section `CMake Language Overview and Gotchas`_ tries to orient readers with little to no CMake knowledge or experience on where to start and provides some warnings about non-obvious CMake behavior that often trips up new users of TriBITS.

 TriBITS Developer and User Roles
 --------------------------------

-There are approximately five different types roles with respect to TriBITS.
-These different roles require different levels of expertise and knowlege of CMake and knowledge of the TriBITS system.
-The primary roles are 1) *TriBITS Project User*, 2) *TriBITS Project Developer*, 3) *TriBITS Project Architect*,
-4) *TriBITS System Developer*, and 5) *TriBITS System Architect*.
-Each of these roles builds on the necessary knolwege of the lower-level roles.
+There are approximately five different types roles related to TriBITS.
+These different roles require different levels of expertise and knowledge of CMake and knowledge of the TriBITS system.
+The primary roles are 1) `TriBITS Project User`_, 2) `TriBITS Project Developer`_, 3) `TriBITS Project Architect`_, 4) `TriBITS System Developer`_, and 5) `TriBITS System Architect`_.
+Each of these roles builds on the necessary knowledge of the lower-level roles.

+.. _TriBITS Project User:

 The first role is that of a **TriBITS Project User** who only needs to be able to configure, build, and test a project that uses TriBITS as its build system.
-A person acting in this role needs to know little about CMake other than basics about how to run the ``cmake`` and ``ctest`` exectuables, how to set CMake cache variables, and the basics of building software and running tests with ``ctest``.
+A person acting in this role needs to know little about CMake other than basics about how to run the ``cmake`` and ``ctest`` exectuables, how to set CMake cache variables, and the basics of building software by typing ``make`` and running tests with ``ctest``.
 The proper reference for a TriBITS Project User is the `Project-Specific Build Quick Reference`_.
-Also, the `TriBITS Overview`_ document may be of some help also.
-A TriBITS project user does not need to know anything about the CMake langauge itself or any of the TriBITS macros or functions described in `TriBITS Macros and Functions`_ or really anything else described in this current document.
+The `TriBITS Overview`_ document may also be of some help.
+A TriBITS project user does not need to know anything about the CMake language itself or any of the TriBITS macros or functions described in `TriBITS Macros and Functions`_ or really anything else described in this current document except for `Package Dependencies and Enable/Disable Logic`_.

+.. _TriBITS Project Developer:
+.. _TriBITS Project Developers:

 A **TriBITS Project Developer** is someone who contributes to a software project that uses TriBITS.
 They will add source files, libraries and